andreaDiClaudio/Football_Tables/MARKME.md

 # Arrays / Collections
 We have used Lists through all the Project: Lists of Leagues and Lists of Teams.
 Each League has its own List of Teams, and then we create a couple more of Lists for dividing the League in two sections.
 We have not created Arrays, as Lists are a bit more flexible.
 In the case of this particular project, we could have used Arrays instead as the teams are always the same and so are the leagues.
-For example, we used Lists in lines 6, 58, 250, etc. [WAITING]
+For example, we used Lists in lines 6, 59, etc.

 # Ranges
 We have not used ranges in our project.
-The only place where we could have done so is Line [WAITING][ANDREA PLS PUSH SOON] while separating the List of Teams in two different arrays:
+The only place where we could have done so is Line 269 while separating the List of Teams in two different arrays:

     List<Team> upperLeague = ordered[0..6];
     List<Team> lowerLeague = superLiga.Team[7..12];